GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module2/README.md

 Finished up parallel and jotted down some notes about it all.
 Turns out multiprocessing was working the whole time, but I couldn't see the effects of it because the regular python was so slow.
 Started the cython implementation but it requires some finesse with typing so it needs some more work

+6/23/2022
+Finished the typing of cython just to say I did it, but I think I am going to have to come back with it.
+I need to really start the math module, and I cannot sit here mucking for days with cython for speed increases that I can get with less effort using numba.
+I want to come back to it at some point, but all things considered, I enjoy the progress I have made in this module enough to call it quits.

 ------------------------------------------------------------------------------------------------------------------

 # File List